massung/re/README.md

     ($-> (set &optional (selection :all) (component :capture) (default NIL)))

-The `set` determines the subset of captured groups to retrieve, always a vector of ``re-capture'' instances, valid options being:
+The `set` determines the subset of captured groups to retrieve, always a vector of `re-capture` instances, valid options being:

 * `:all-groups` selects all groups, named and unnamed
 * `:named-groups` selects named groups only
 * `:unnamed-groups` selects unnamed groups only
 * `group-name` is a string designating the name of the groups to select

-The `selection` filters the subset obtained with the `set` parameter, returning either a vector of a single ``re-capture'' object.
-The argument expects one of these:
+The `selection` filters the subset obtained with the `set` parameter, returning either a vector of `re-capture`s or a single `re-capture` object.
+The argument expects one of these values:

 * `:all` simply returns the existing subset
 * `:first` obtains the first group, or the default value upon the subset's dearth of items
 * `:last` obtains the last group, or the default value upon the subset's dearth of items
 * `index` constitutes an integer greater or equal to 0 which references the item to select from the subset

-As an `re-capture` in its completeness might not be desiderated, the vector or single ``re-capture'' instance(s) might be replaced via the `component` argument:
+As an `re-capture` in its completeness might not be desiderated, the vector or single `re-capture` instance(s) might be replaced via the `component` argument:

 * `:capture` simply returns each `re-capture` instance unmodified
 * `:substring` extracts the substring from each `re-capture`
 * `:start-position` extracts the start position of the group in the input string
 * `:end-position` extracts the end position of the group in the input string
 * `:start-and-end-position` extracts the start and end position as a two-item list (start end)
-* `:name` extract the group name, which might be `NIL` if an unnamed group
+* `:name` extracts the group name, which might be `NIL` in the case of an unnamed group

-Failure to obtain a group usually returns the `NIL` value.
+Failure to obtain a group usually results in the `NIL` value.
 This behavior might be modified by setting a different substitution through the `default` parameter.

     CL-USER > (with-re-match (match (match-re "(!<year>%d{=2,4})/(!<month>%d{[1,2]})/(!<day>%d{=2})" "2018/05/31"))
                 (format T "~&Year:  ~a~%" ($-> "year"  :first :substring))